okonomichiyaki/supercat/000-SUPERCAT.md

 ## How to follow the procedures

-The procedures use some special vocabulary that is specific to SUPERCAT.
-See the "Terminology" page for explanations of words like <ins>contend</ins>.

 Start with "Bot Turn" and follow the instructions, executing statements if possible.
 When posed with a question, evaluate the situation and follow the nested steps.
 For more detailed explanation of interpreting nested procedures, see "Questions" at the end of the rules.

 When directed, use "General Priorities" to select a card: Lead, Pivot, or Copy with the indicated suit from bot's options.
 If suit is not available, proceed to next question.
 Once a card has been selected, go to the page for the selected card's suit.